We Ranked the Top 20 RuPaul's Drag Race Queens

 VH1

-Shea Couleé may have stumbled in the season nine finale, failing to deliver any of the theatrics that her sisters Peppermint and Sasha Velour did, but there's no denying that she slayed her season.
-With four challenge wins and an unforgettable performance as Blac Chyna in "Kardashian: The Musical," it seemed like the season was hers to lose.
-Ultimately, she did, ensuring she'd never crack the Top 10.

-Why is season nine winner Sasha Velour in the Top 10, you ask?
+Why is season nine winner Sasha Velour (real name Sasha Steinberg) in the Top 10, you ask?
 We direct you to her not one, but two STUNNING Whitney Houston lip syncs in the season finale.
 Enough said.
 We'll never listen to "So Emotional" or look at rose petals the same way again.

 VH1